Using the right amount of rub on your brisket is key.

 Approach For Application — The Two-Handed Method

-The rubbing hand should be kept clear of the bowl or bag which holds the rub if you want to save leftovers for future use.
+If you want to save leftovers for future use, the rubbing hand should be kept clear of the bowl or bag that holds the rub.

 How Can I Use Leftover Spice Rub?